 We’re not able to list every side effect for this treatment here, particularly the rarer ones.
 For more detailed information you can visit the electronic Medicines Compendium (eMC).

 Risk of infection

-GemCisplat can reduce the number of white blood cells in your blood.
+GemCisplat can reduce the number of white cells in your blood.
 This will make you more likely to get an infection.
-Your white blood cells start to reduce seven days after treatment and are usually at their lowest 10–14 days after.
-When the number of white blood cells is low, it’s called neutropenia.
+Your white cells start to reduce seven days after treatment and are usually at their lowest 10–14 days after treatment.
+When they are low, it’s called neutropenia.

 Contact the hospital straight away on the contact number you’ve been given if: